jledoux/auc/for_patients.md

 In our experience, most physicians order the most appropriate imaging almost all the time.
 They learn to do so through years of training and experience.
 If you have any questions, you should ask your provider about why they have ordered a specific examination.

 Even with CDS you or your provider may still have questions on the most appropriate imaging examination(s).
-Providers and patients are encouraged to reach out to our practice through our radiology consultation service (RCS) at 646-962-2273-or radconsult@med.cornell.edu
+Providers and patients are encouraged to reach out to our practice through our radiology consultation service (RCS) at [646-962-2273](tel:6469622273) or [radconsult@med.cornell.edu](mailto:radconsult@med.cornell.edu)